minyez/mykit/roadmap.md

 - `special_kpoints`
   - [x] implement special kpoints in reciprocal lattice vector of primitive cell for each space group from Bilbao server
   - [ ] converting primitive to conventional coordinate
+    - [x] transformation matrix from primitive to conventional
+  - [ ] Factory methods for kpath of special kpoints

 ## `vasp`: VASP related